University of California, San Diego: Athletics

 Until 2007, UC San Diego was the only Division II school that did not offer athletic scholarships.
 In 2005, the NCAA created a rule that made it mandatory for all D-II programs to award athletic grants.
 Consequently, a measure was proposed to begin offering $500 "grants-in-aid" to all 600 intercollegiate athletes in order to meet this requirement.
 A student referendum was passed in February 2007, authorizing a $329 annual student fee to fund a raise in coaches' salaries, hire more trainers, and provide all athletes with a $500 scholarship.

 The athletic department considered a move to Division I in 2011.
 The student body would have needed to approve a doubling of student fees to allow the university to meet minimum scholarship requirements for D-I participation.
 However, students overwhelmingly rejected this measure in 2012, halting any efforts for a move to Division I at that time.

 On May 24, 2016, students at UC San Diego passed the vote to move their athletics to NCAA Division I. The school's newspaper, The Guardian, reported that voter turnout was 35 percent of the undergraduate population, when the measure only needed 20 percent to pass.

 The university offers 30 sports club teams, including badminton, baseball, cycling, dancesport, ice hockey, lacrosse, rugby, sailing, soccer, snow skiing, tennis, volleyball, ultimate, water polo, and waterskiing.
 The UC San Diego surf team has won the national championship six times and is consistently rated one of the best surfing programs in the United States.
 UC San Diego does not have a football team.
 However, the university participated in intercollegiate football for one year during the 1968 season.
 The newly recruited Tritons lost all seven games that they played.

+Administration

+List of chancellors

+The following persons have served as the chancellor of UC San Diego: